 - the theology of Friedrich Schleiermacher

 I also have a long-standing interest in the theology of Friedrich Schleiermacher.
 I have written a number of research articles which explore his views of soteriology, justification, and the sacraments, and have published an extended article on his construal of the relationship between Scripture and the work of Jesus Christ.
-I hope in the future to turn my attention to a further extended article on his doctrine of God and its relation to the wider Reformed tradition.
+I hope in the future to turn my attention to a series of further extended articles on diverse aspects of his dogmatic work within the context of the Reformed tradition.

 - the history and theology of the Reformed tradition